top of page

 Rip Current.jpg

 Rip Currents will pull you out past sand bars away from the beach.
 It is recognized by a calm area in between the breaking waves.
-Flip, Float and Follow if you get caught in a Rip Current until you can swim parallel to shore and swim in at an angle.
+Flip, Float + Follow if you get caught in a Rip Current until you can swim parallel to shore and swim in at an angle.

 Longshore Currents.jpg